-2.1.
-Specimen Preparation
+2.1 | Specimen preparation

-This study was approved by Biorepository Management Committee of NHS Greater Glasgow and Clyde, UK (Biorep 548).
-Thirty-six pediatric tonsils were collected after routine tonsillectomy at the Royal Hospital for Children, Glasgow, UK.
-Whole tonsils were rapidly transported in sterile saline solution (0.9% Sodium Chloride, Baxter Healthcare Ltd, UK) to the Strathclyde Institute of Pharmacy and Biomedical Sciences at the University of Strathclyde, Glasgow, UK, within 2 hours of excision from the patient.
+This study was approved by Biorepository Management Committee of NHS Greater Glasgow and Clyde, UK (Biorep 548), all experiments were performed according to the guidelines of the ethics committee.
+The institutional review board approval (Biorep 548) was awarded to allow anonymous patient tissue use, waiving the need for individual level patient consent.
+Thirty-six paediatric tonsils were collected after routine tonsillectomy at the Royal Hospital for Children, Glasgow, UK after removal for recurring tonsillitis infections, or due to tonsillar hypertrophy.
+No information of patient age, sex or socio-economic status was provided.
+Whole tonsils were rapidly transported in sterile saline solution (0.9% Sodium Chloride, Baxter Healthcare Ltd, UK) to the Strathclyde Institute of Pharmacy and Biomedical Sciences at the University of Strathclyde, Glasgow, UK, within 2 h of excision from the patient.
 Care was taken to minimise mechanical disruption to the sample by keeping it as still as possible during transport, and by using saline at an appropriate volume to only just fully submerge the tonsils.
-Tonsils were dissected using a fresh, sterile No. 27 surgical blade (12474070, Fisher Scientific, UK) to produce whole mounts of either the outer tonsillar surface or internal tonsillar tissue with volumes of approximately 5 mm x 5 mm x 3 mm.
+Tonsils were dissected using a fresh, sterile No. 27 surgical blade (12474070, Fisher Scientific, UK) to produce whole mounts of either the outer tonsillar surface or interior tonsillar tissue with volumes of approximately 5 mm \times 5 mm \times 3 mm.
+We chose to image the tonsil surface, which is most exposed to pathogenic material in the oral cavity, and to image the interior tissues to visualise biofilms which may be occupying crypts, or which have migrated into the tonsil tissue.
+We hypothesised that biofilms were more likely to be present on the outer tonsillar surface due to their inherent higher exposure to exogenous pathogens.
+Imaging both regions allowed for a description to be built of the distribution of biofilms throughout the tonsil.
+The tonsil tissue was not fixed and was imaged fresh in order to keep the specimens in conditions in as close to those found in vivo as possible.

 Gram-positive bacteria located within tonsil tissue were labelled using a Vancomycin-BODIPY FL conjugate (V34850, ThermoFisher Scientific, USA).
-The stain was diluted in dH2O to yield a final concentration of 0.5 μ g/ml.
-The dissected specimens were incubated in 5 ml of this working solution in 15 ml universal tubes for 60 minutes at room temperature.
+The stain was diluted in dH2O to yield a final concentration of $0.5 \,\mu\text{g/mL}$.
+The dissected specimens were incubated in 5 mL of this working solution in 15 mL universal tubes for 60 min at room temperature.
 Specimens were covered with aluminium foil to reduce bleaching by ambient light.
-After staining, the specimen was gently washed without agitation in Hanks Balanced Salt Solution (HBSS, Gibco, Fisher Scientific, UK), pH 7.7, (3x, 1 min).
-Imaging of the tonsil specimens began within 3 hours of surgery.
+After staining, the specimen was gently washed without agitation in Hanks Balanced Salt Solution (HBSS, Gibco, Fisher Scientific, UK), pH 7.7 (3×, 1 min).
+Imaging of the tonsil specimens began within 3 h of surgery.

-2.2.
-Specimen mounting for multimodal optical mesoscopy
+2.2 | Specimen mounting for multimodal optical mesoscopy

 Individual whole mount specimens were secured in a custom-designed mount for long-term imaging with the Mesolens.
 A diagram of the disassembled specimen holder is shown in Figure 1.
 The specimen mounts were manufactured using Invar to minimise thermal expansion to the specimen holder and hence reduce any specimen movement during image acquisition.
 The top and bottom sections correspond to the immersion chamber.
 The bottom part of the chamber is comprised of an Invar plate that incorporates a glass window to form a well.
 The whole mount of tonsil tissue was placed into this well and was surrounded with HBSS as the imaging mountant.
-A 70 mm x 70 mm type 1.5 coverslip (0107999098, Marienfeld, Germany) was placed atop the specimen and bottom plate, avoiding bubbles in the HBSS mounting medium.
-The top plate of the specimen mount contained a 48 mm diameter hole in the top plate.
-The underside of this top plate incorporated a nitrile 'O' ring 38 mm in diameter to be held against the coverslip using screws at the exterior of the chamber.
-When in contact with the coverslip this arrangement created a well.
-After assembly, dH2O was added into this well, creating a stable water bath within the ring with the coverslip as its base and the front of the Mesolens dipping into it.
-Surface tension proved sufficient to preserve the water column (up to 3 mm high) for extended periods (>18 hours).
+A 70 mm \times 70 mm type 1.5 coverslip (0107999098, Marienfeld, Germany) was placed atop the specimen and bottom plate,